The Best of Everything

 According to the IMDb, he appeared in 21 movies between 1935 and 1942, all uncredited.
 (Including appearances in the '35 Gable/Tone vehicle Mutiny on the Bounty and Joan's '37 film Mannequin.)
 He made one last--credited--appearance as "Reporter" in the '57 biopic Jeanne Eagels, starring Kim Novak.
 When he died from a ruptured appendix in 1963, he had sobered up and had been working as a night-clerk in a motel; he is buried in Los Angeles's Forest Lawn cemetery.
 (See also Anna Bell Johnson and Family Tree.)

-LeSueur, Thomas E. (1/2/1868 - 1/1/1938) Joan's father, a laundryman and laborer who left the family either before or shortly after Joan was born.
-She grew up thinking her stepfather Henry Cassin was her real father, until her brother Hal told her the truth when she was about 11.
+Joan grew up thinking her stepfather Henry Cassin was her real father, until her brother Hal told her the truth when she was about 11.
 Joan met LeSueur for the first time on the set of her 1934 movie Chained.
 After awkward attempts at establishing some sort of relationship, LeSueur quickly disappeared from her life again.
-He died and is buried in Abilene, Texas.
-See Family Tree for a photo of LeSueur.
-See his entry on RootsWeb.com for more information on him and his side of the family.
+In 1938, he died at age 70 and was buried in Abilene, Texas, where he had lived for over three decades.

 Photo by Johnny Egger from the www.findagrave.com site.